Heavencoin/heavencoin/README.md

 development team members simply pulls it.

-If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.
+If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion (if they haven't already) on the appropriate channels.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't